codemeta/codemeta/codemeta-concepts.md

 ### AgentId
 A universally unique character string that is associated with the software agent.

-JSON-LD context name: @id
+JSON-LD context name: *agents.@id*

 ### AgentAffiliation
 The institution, organization or other group that the agent is associated with.

-JSON-LD context name: *affiliation*
+JSON-LD context name: *agents.affiliation*

 ### AgentEmail
 The email address associated with the agent of the software.

-JSON-LD context name: *email*
+JSON-LD context name: *agents.email*

 ### AgentName
 The name of the institution, organization, individuals or other entities that had a role in the creation of the software.

-JSON-LD context name: *name*
+JSON-LD context name: *agents.name*

 ### BuildLink
 A URL for the instructions to create an executable version of the software from source code.